GrailPay/api-reference-app/readme.md

     python grailpay.py webhook:fetch

-Fetch all webhooks subscribed to each event.
+Fetch a list of all webhooks and subscribed events.

 ### business:create